djupvikdigital/components/packages/react-sequential-id/README.md

 ### withIdFactory

-Use this helper iff you want to use your own factory function for generating IDs.
+Use this helper if you want to use your own factory function for generating IDs.

 ```javascript